thinkshout/thinkshout/blog/_posts/2018-05-28-Your-Disaster-Response-Plan.md

 - Create a template.
 By that I don’t mean “create a highly designed and polished email” but have a starting point with some copy that you can easily fill in with specific details or edit once you have more information.
 Standard things to include might be your efficiency rating / how far a dollar goes; maybe adding in some boilerplate language about your organization and its effectiveness.

-- Loosely set the cadence for the messages, but be flexible in the moment to respond to things in a way that isn’t tone deaf or inconsiderate.
+- Loosely set the cadence for the messages, but be flexible so you can respond to things in the moment as the situation evolves.

 - Don’t forget about social media.
 As in, don’t forget to amplify your message there and utilize your connections, fans, and influencers to spread your message.
 Have a plan for how to reach out to those influencers and talk to them about the work you’re doing.